The Receiving End of Sirens: Reunion (2009–present)

-On December 22, 2009, Brian Southall confirmed that TREOS would be reuniting to play Skate Fest 2010 in Worcester, MA.
-The Skate Fest web page was updated with a previously unreleased video of "The War of All Against All" from the farewell show in Providence.
+On December 22, 2009, Brian Southall confirmed that TREOS would be reuniting to play Skate Fest 2010 in Worcester, Massachusetts.
+The Skate Fest web page was updated with a previously-unreleased video of "The War of All Against All" from the farewell show in Providence.
 Casey Crescenzo confirmed that he would once again be joining the band on stage at Skate Fest.

-The band played one more show before Skatefest at Jerkies in Providence, RI.
-The flyer for the show read "The Real Eve Of Skatefest"(a backronym for TREOS) and included the bands Envy on the Coast, All the Day Holiday, Lions Lions, and a special unannounced guest.
+The band played one more show before Skate Fest at Jerkies in Providence, Rhode Island.
+The flyer for the show read "The Real Eve Of Skatefest" (a backronym for TREOS) and included the bands Envy on the Coast, All the Day Holiday, Lions Lions, and a special unannounced guest.

 In late 2010, several members of the band hinted that they were recording new songs via Twitter.
 Brian Southall, Brendan Brown, Andrew Cook, and Nate Patterson all replied to each other's tweets, often capitalizing the letters "T-R-E-O-S" in each tweet, such as Southall's post, "tracking guitars, This Really Epic Original Song I wrote with some friends a few months ago."

 Triple Crown Records later confirmed that they would be re-releasing Between the Heart and the Synapse as a double LP, along with a new song by the band and live videos.
 The members took time off from their current projects to write and record the new song for the release.
 John D, creator of The Bamboozle Festival, announced that TREOS would play at the 2012 festival on May 18 in Asbury Park, New Jersey for the festival's 10th anniversary.

-TREOS (under the pseudonym "The Red Eye of Solomon") played The Middle East night club in Cambridge, MA on May 16, 2012.
+TREOS (under the pseudonym "The Red Eye of Solomon") played The Middle East night club in Cambridge, Massachusetts on May 16, 2012.

 On February 17, 2020, the band's official Twitter page announced a tour with Envy on the Coast; it was later called off due to the COVID-19 pandemic.

+In December 2024, the band announced a reunion show in Boston for 2025.
+TREOS released a previously unavailable b-side entitled "Weightless Underwater" on February 27, 2025.

 Andrew Cook is currently a full-time touring drummer for country act Dan + Shay.